Italian Easter Bread (Pane di Pasqua) Recipe

 How to Store Italian Easter Bread

 This fluffy bread is so fragrant that I have to eat it as soon as it comes out of the oven.
 It is really delicious eaten soon after it is baked.
 But the bread can be stored in an airtight container for serval days.
-Since the bread has hard-boiled eggs in the center, you should store it in the refrigerator or remove the eggs so they can be refrigerated and the bread can be left at room temperature.
+Since the bread has hard-boiled eggs in the center, you should store it in the refrigerator or remove the eggs so they can be refrigerated then the bread can be left at room temperature.

 FAQ